 Have you ever wondered how to become a vendor at farmer’s market?
 Here’s what you need to know!

 Participating in a weekly farmer’s market is a passion for many.
-People love the fresh fruit and vegetables, beautiful fresh cut flowers, delicious foods and custom homemade crafts.
+People love fresh fruit and vegetables, beautiful fresh-cut flowers, delicious foods and custom homemade crafts.

 To be a vendor at your local market, you will need a product or products to sell.
 While this doesn’t require a large investment, you will need to be able to produce items at an affordable cost in order to sell them at a competitive price.